DataExperts/Dexih.Utils.Crypto/README.md

 }
 ```

-In order to validate a value matches an existing has the `ValidateHash` function should be used.
+In order to validate a value matches a hashed value, the `ValidateHash` function should be used.

 ```csharp
 var hashedPassword = SecureHash.CreateHash(password);